Code-Institute-Submissions/Surf_Matters/README.md

 #### Comment model

-The comment mdel is used to add comments to the blog articles.
+The comment model is used to add comments to the blog articles.

 | Field   | Type                 |
 |---------|----------------------|